Skip to main content

 Prerequisites

-• An S3 bucket in your AWS account where Stigg will write data
+• An S3 bucket in your AWS account for staging exported data

-• An Athena workgroup (the primary workgroup works if you don’t have a specific one)
+• An Athena workgroup (defaults to primary if you don’t use a dedicated one)

 1